 - Shadow Step - Blink to a space within your umbra and adjacent to an immobile target creature.
 The target must not be invisible, and must not be moving.
-All stationary monsters (such as statues and most plants) qualify, as do monsters that are sleeping, paralysed, petrified, withdrawn, or are preparing to resurrect another monster.
+All stationary monsters (such as statues and most plants) qualify, as do monsters that are sleeping, paralysed, petrified, or withdrawn.
 (Costs 4 MP and 4-6 piety)

 Piety level (***): “Darkened”

 - Bleed Smoke - The player occasionally bleeds smoke on taking sufficient damage.
 The cloud always triggers on a 50% maximum HP attack.
 The lower bound goes down linearly to 0 damage at 200 piety.

 Piety level (****): “Shadowed”

 - Shadow Mimic - The player's shadow sometimes mimics melee and ranged attacks (except needles) and targeted spells (so long as they're not self-targeted).
 This happens 10% of the time at 4*, and 50% at full piety.

 - Shadow Form - Turns you into a mass of shadows.
 Grants invisibility, immunity to poison, draining, torment, and hostile enchantments, and 50% damage reduction, but halves your melee damage and reduces your spell power.
 While in shadow form, you bleed smoke on every incoming attack, but doing so further drains your skills.
 (Costs 9 MP, 10-15 piety, yellow skill drain)

 While under penance, Dithmenos will sometimes punish you with one of the following effects:

 - 25% chance: Dithmenos summons shadows, shadow demons or a shadow fiend.
 Shadow fiends are possible only if XL>13.